-Install the RSA on a host device
+Install the RSA on a VMware or Hyper-V host

 You can install the RSA on the host device where you installed the virtual host software as long as no other RSAs exist on the same subnet.

 Download the RSA installation package from the Support Portal to the device at the remote site that is going to host the RSA.